-- Use Saline Solution for nasal congestion.
+- Use Saline Solution to clear nasal congestion.

 - Before going to bed at night, fill the bathroom with hot water steam and sit there with your baby.
 This will help relieve the nasal congestion and help him or her sleep better.
-(This steam room is my favorite, it is really helpful, our nights are much better)
+(This steam bath is my favorite, it is really helpful, our nights are much better)

 - For little babies you might want to use Nosefrida to suck the fluid from baby’s nose.
 I discovered this tool last year.
 I bought one for my son and one for my daughter.
 I have to make sure they each have their own to prevent the viruses from playing nose hopping.
 Because my daughter is still too young and don’t know how to blow her nose, this is very ideal to use before nursing or after bath.
 The strength of the suction depends on your lung capacity.
 Don’t worry there is a filter in there.
 Also since it does not go deep into the nostrils, like the other bulb syringes, it will not harm your baby’s nose.
 Some babies might not like this application but the results and its success is what matters at the end.
 Fall is back, we started using it again.

 - Place a humidifier in her or his room at nights.
-During winters, due to heat, central heating systems dry the air in the room.
-This might cause their little noses to dry and since they sometimes sleep with their mouths open cause irritation in the mouth as well as sore throat.
+During winter, due to heat, central heating systems dry the air in the room.
+This might cause their little noses to dry and since they sometimes sleep with their mouths open cause irritation in the mouth as well as a sore throat.

-- If your baby has a severe runny nose issue, I would recommend raising the mattress pad from under his or her head a little with a wedge instead of adding another pillow.
+- If your baby has a severe runny nose issue, I would recommend raising the mattress from under his or her head a little with a wedge instead of adding another pillow.